staas-io/community/docs/getting-started/intro-wordpress.md

 ### Manage your Stack in the Dashboard
 Once you created the stack, you will be greeted with a Stack Management screen.

-Checking out your new domain by clicking on **Domain** button.
+Checking out your new domain by clicking on [Domain](){: .btn .btn-purple .ml-2 } button.
 It will open up your designated domain in a new tab.

 ## Set up your WordPress page
 You will be greeted with a installation process to setup your WordPress page.